Leaderboard

 1 point

-I just think any arguments about scheduling are lame.
+11. I just think any arguments about scheduling are lame.
 All that is taken into consideration now with advanced metrics.
 And our hard Big 10 schedule looks a little less daunting than at the beginning of the season.
 Of the currently 6 ranked Big 10 teams, we only play 3 of them twice (Iowa, Illinois, and Michigan).
 We'll see how the schedule shakes out at the end of the year, since this is all subject to change.
-I don't see the purpose of lamenting over the teams we have to play or what teams some other big 10 team doesn't have to play.1 point
+I don't see the purpose of lamenting over the teams we have to play or what teams some other big 10 team doesn't have to play.

 1 point